MailTape/MailTape-v1/_posts/2022-06-26-INO-hidefumi.md

 musiColor: ''
 description: ''
 ---
 <p id="introduction"> Today, we are delighted to welcome Tokyo-based jazz and electronic artist [INO hidefumi](https://www.innocentrecord.net/) to MailTape for a morning of Sunday discoveries.
-Their very first album, <i>"Médecines"</i>, was freshly released last Friday, and they can't wait to share their musical universe with us!
 <br><br>
 Long time no see, dear music explorers!
 For the first episode of June, as we begin to feel summer pointing the tip of its nose, I am very happy and excited to welcome one of the most lively and stirring of my recent musical discoveries for, certainly, the catchiest MailTape episode I've ever made.
 </p>